Creative DIY Children’s Dress-Up Wardrobe: Trash To Treasure

 Step 7: Seal The Background With Mod Podge.

-This was an extra step I took to make sure that the backing of my dress-up station would last.
-I ended up using this mod podge, because I had free samples of it.
+This was an extra step I took to ensure the backing of my dress-up station would last.
+I ended up using this Mod Podge because I had free samples.
 It was great for a paper collage.

 Step 8: Put It All Back Together